Blockchain protocols and their role in security

 Coins and Tokens

-Their role is essentially similar, but coins are treated to be more fundamental in blockchain protocols, while tokens are more high-level and are controlled by smart contracts.
+Their roles are essentially similar, but coins are considered more fundamental in blockchain protocols, while tokens are more high-level and controlled by smart contracts.

 51% Attack